Hardmath123/hardmath123.github.io/content/socket-science.md

 At this point we've foiled almost all the hurdles in our initial party analogy, so I'm going to take a break.

-In Part II of this series, we'll explore some more protocols and write clients using Python.
+In [Part II](socket-science-2.html) of this series, we'll explore some more protocols and write clients using Python.
 We'll talk about how protocols are established, and why it's important that it works the way it does right now.

-In Part III, we'll explore four recent showstopper exploits, all of which make plenty of sense once you understand protocols: Goto Fail, Heartbleed, Shellshock, and POODLE.
+In Part III (yet-to-be-written), we'll explore four recent showstopper exploits, all of which make plenty of sense once you understand protocols: Goto Fail, Heartbleed, Shellshock, and POODLE.